Ju Wen-bin

-Ju Wen-bin (朱文彬 (Zhū Wénbīn); born on 5 July 1969) is a Taiwanese football player and manager.
+Ju Wen-bin (朱文彬 (Zhū Wénbīn); born 5 July 1969) is a Taiwanese football player and manager.

+Career

 As a player, Ju plays for Tatung F.C. as a defender and was voted as one of the best center backs at the 2005 league season.
 He was also the former skipper of Chinese Taipei national football team.

 As a manager, Ju has managed Kuang Fu Junior High School of Hualien and Chinese Taipei women's national under-17 football team.
 He is the current head coach of women's football team of Hualien Physical Experimental Education Senior High School.